-All surveys requesting personal information from students, as well as any other instrument used to collect personal information from students, must advance or relate to the District's educational objectives as identified in Board of Education policy 6:10, Educational Philosophy and Objectives, or assist students' career choices.
-This applies to all surveys, regardless of whether the student answering the questions can be identified and regardless of who created the survey.
+All surveys requesting personal information from students, as well as any other instrument used to collect personal information from students, must advance or relate to the District's educational objectives as identified in policy 6:10, Educational Philosophy and Objectives, or assist students' career choices.
+This applies to all surveys, regardless of whether the student answering the questions can be identified or who created the survey.